devopsguytm/openliberty-tekton/README.md

 **Repository Content**

-* `.s2i/bin`                folder contains custom s2i scripts for assembling and running the application image for OpenShift v4.
+* `.s2i/bin`                - folder contains custom s2i scripts for assembling and running the application image for OpenShift v4.
+When s2i build is performed, the whole repository content is upload as binary imput for the OpenShift build.
+There, the repository is mounted as a volume in mountPath `/tmp/src/`.

-* `.m2/settings.xml`        custom Maven settings.xml config file (optional).
+* `.m2/settings.xml`        - optional custom Maven settings.xml config file.

-* `liberty-config`          folder contains the Open Liberty server.xml config file that will be copied to OpenLiberty image.

 * `tekton-openshift `       - contains the [OpenShift Pipeline](https://www.openshift.com/learn/topics/pipelines) implementation and yaml resources.

 * `tekton-kubernetes`       - contains the [Kubernetes Pipeline](https://github.com/tektoncd/pipeline) implementation and yaml resources.

-* `tekton-triggers  `       - contains the[Tekton Triggers](https://github.com/tektoncd/triggers) implementation for creating a Git WebHook to OpenShift / K8s.
+* `tekton-triggers  `       - contains the [Tekton Triggers](https://github.com/tektoncd/triggers) implementation for creating a Git WebHook to OpenShift / K8s.

+* `tekton-cleanup  `        - contains the [Tekton Triggers](https://github.com/tektoncd/triggers)  cleanup K8s `CronJob`.

 ---